 Arjun Mk1 would only enter service in 2004 with the Indian army.
 Only 124 of the Mk1 variant were ordered.
 Less number didnt mean it wasn’t a capable tank.
 Its domestically developed Kanchan armor withstood hits from 3BM-42 Mango APFSDS round, the best the Russians exported.
 It sported FCS and gunner’s sight designed by Sagem, whereas the commander has his own panoramic sight.
 A crew of 4 operates the tank, it is commanded by a commander, driven by a driver and the main gun is operated by the gunner and the rounds are loaded by the loader.

 Indians didn’t want an autoloader, as it made maintenance difficult and persisted with a 4 man crew.
-They stuck with ammo arrangement seen in the Leo 2 and thus avoided the carousel storage seen on T-72Ms, which mad e it infamous for blowing up when hit.
+They stuck with ammo arrangement seen in the Leo 2 and thus avoided the carousel storage seen on T-72Ms, which is infamous for blowing up when hit.
 The turret is fairly similar to that of Leo 2, including placement of gunner’s sight, turret mantle, commander’s sight.
 The tank was powered by a 1400bhp engine of German origin and 7 roadwheels with hydro-pneumatic suspension would propel its 58 tonne bulk.
 The tank, along with internal fuel can carry 2 external tanks, akin British Challenger 2s and all Russian tanks.

 Bhim SPH (Credits-On the pic)

 Indian army is known to have faced a lot on controversies due to this tank.
-They claimed it was difficult to transport on the existing logistical system used for the T-72M and T-90S.
+They claimed it was difficult to transport on the existing logistical systems used for the T-72M and T-90S.
 They also claimed that operating this tank would also need extensive changes in maintenance system as it is very different from what they were operating.
-All of these claims have been rubbished by the Indian MoD over the years and hence the army accepted Arjun-Catapult SPH and a second batch of over 100 Arjun MK2.
+All of these claims have been rubbished by the Indian MoD over the years and hence the army accepted Arjun-Catapult SPH and a second batch of over 100 Arjun Mk1A.

 Arjun Bridge Layer Tank